kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

 ![vault in kubernetes](./hero.jpg "vault in kubernetes")

-Securing sensitive data such as API keys, passwords, and certificates takes top priority in the cloud-native scene of today.
-Powerful secrets management tool [HashiCorp Vault](https://www.vaultproject.io/) enables companies to safely save and manage data.
-But running Vault in Kubernetes requires an additional tool—[KubeVault](https://kubevault.com/).
+In today's cloud-native environment, protecting sensitive information like API keys, passwords, and certificates is of utmost importance.
+Businesses can securely store and manage data with the help of the robust secrets management solution [HashiCorp Vault](https://www.vaultproject.io/).
+However, [KubeVault](https://kubevault.com/) is an additional tool needed to operate Vault in Kubernetes.

-KubeVault is an operator that automates HashiCorp Vault's deployment, management, and lifecycle inside Kubernetes clusters.
-It guarantees security, scalability, and automation for cloud-native apps as well as simplifies secret management.
+ Within Kubernetes clusters, KubeVault is an operator that automates the deployment, maintenance, and lifetime of HashiCorp Vault.
+For cloud-native programs, it ensures automation, scalability, and security while streamlining secret management.

-This guide will walk over how to run and manage HashiCorp Vault in Kubernetes cluster using KubeVault.
-Whether your position is security professional, cloud architect, or DevOps engineer, this detailed guide will enable you to create a strong secret management system in Kubernetes.
+ This tutorial will demonstrate how to use KubeVault to run and administer HashiCorp Vault in a Kubernetes cluster.
+Regardless of your role—security specialist, cloud architect, or DevOps engineer—this comprehensive tutorial will help you build a robust Kubernetes secret management system.

 ## Why Vault in Kubernetes

-HashiCorp Vault is a powerful open-source secrets management tool that is designed to protect, save, and manage access to private data including API keys, passwords, and certificates,  To improve security it offers audit logging, dynamic secrets, access control, and encryption.
+A robust open-source secrets management application, HashiCorp Vault is made to safeguard, store, and control access to sensitive information, such as API keys, passwords, and certificates.
+It provides encryption, access control, dynamic secrets, and audit logging to increase security.

-Kubernetes has a built-in Secrets API, although it lacks strong encryption, fine-grained access control, and automatic secret rotation,  Through end-to--end encryption, dynamic secret generation, and flawless policy-based access management, vault solves these constraints.
-To guarantee safe access to critical data, it supports several authentication techniques including Kubernetes service accounts, AppRole, and OIDC.
-Vault's audit logging and monitoring features also enable companies to meet compliance criteria.
+ Despite lacking automatic secret rotation, fine-grained access control, and robust encryption, Kubernetes comes with an integrated Secrets API.
+Vault overcomes these limitations with faultless policy-based access management, dynamic secret generation, and end-to-end encryption.
+It supports a number of authentication methods, including as OIDC, AppRole, and Kubernetes service accounts, to ensure secure access to important data.
+Businesses can also fulfill compliance requirements with the help of Vault's audit logging and monitoring capabilities.

-Running vault in Kubernetes helps companies to protect their applications without involving difficult manual procedures.
-By means of the Vault Agent Injector, it interacts with Kubernetes workloads which enables applications to dynamically retrieve secrets without changing their code.
-While operating overhead is lowered, this increases security, automation, and scalability.
+A robust open-source secrets management application, HashiCorp Vault is made to safeguard, store, and control access to sensitive information, such as API keys, passwords, and certificates.
+It provides encryption, access control, dynamic secrets, and audit logging to increase security.

-Organizations achieve enhanced security, automated secret rotation, and simplified management by running HashiCorp Vault in Kubernetes using KubeVault, so guaranteeing a flawless, safe workflow for cloud-native applications.
+ Despite lacking automatic secret rotation, fine-grained access control, and robust encryption, Kubernetes comes with an integrated Secrets API.
+Vault overcomes these limitations with faultless policy-based access management, dynamic secret generation, and end-to-end encryption.
+It supports a number of authentication methods, including as OIDC, AppRole, and Kubernetes service accounts, to ensure secure access to important data.
+Businesses can also fulfill compliance requirements with the help of Vault's audit logging and monitoring capabilities.

 ## Deploy Vault on Kubernetes
 ### Pre-requisites

-We have to configure the environment to deploy Vault in Kubernetes using KubeVault Operator.
-You need to have a Kubernetes cluster.
-You should have the basic knowledge of Kubernetes concepts like cluster, pod, service, secret and also have a primary knowledge of [Vault](https://www.vaultproject.io/).
-Here, we will use [Kind](https://kubernetes.io/docs/tasks/tools/#kind) to create our Kubernetes cluster.
-Also, we will need to install [Helm](https://helm.sh/docs/intro/install/) to our Kubernetes cluster.
+To deploy Vault in Kubernetes, we first set up the environment using KubeVault Operator.
+A Kubernetes cluster is required.
+In addition to having a basic understanding of [Vault](https://www.vaultproject.io/), you should also be familiar with the cluster, pod, service, and secret concepts of Kubernetes.
+Here, we will build our Kubernetes cluster using [Kind](https://kubernetes.io/docs/tasks/tools/#kind).
+Installing [Helm](https://helm.sh/docs/intro/install/) on our Kubernetes cluster is also necessary.

-In this article, We will use the [KubeVault](https://kubevault.com/) to deploy HashiCorp Vault in Kubernetes.
-But before starting, you must ensure that KubeVault is already installed in your Kubernetes cluster.
-For using KubeVault on Kubernetes cluster, a license is needed, which you can obtain for free from the [Appscode License Server](https://license-issuer.appscode.com/).
-To get this license, you'll need the Kubernetes cluster ID.
-You can find this ID by running the command we have provided below.
+In this article, we will deploy HashiCorp Vault in Kubernetes using the [KubeVault](https://kubevault.com/).
+However, you need to make sure that KubeVault is already set up in your Kubernetes cluster before you begin.
+A license is required to use KubeVault on a Kubernetes cluster, and it is available for free from the [Appscode License Server](https://license-issuer.appscode.com/).
+The Kubernetes cluster ID is required in order to obtain this license.
+You can use the command we've included below to find this ID.

 ```bash